MultimodalNeuroimagingLab/ERDetect/README.md

 # Evoked Response Detection
-A BIDS Docker application for the automatic detection of evoked responses in CCEP data
+A python package and docker application for the automatic detection of evoked responses in CCEP data

 ## Usage